laravel test factories

 }

 RefreshDatabase runs migrations before every test class.
-LazilyRefreshDatabase defers migration until the first database operation actually happens.
-For suites with many unit tests mixed in, the difference is meaningful.
+LazilyRefreshDatabase defers until the first database operation actually happens.
+For suites with many unit tests mixed in, the difference compounds quickly.

 Disable model events when seeding test data at volume: